 Crime Victim Compensation

-Sexual assault can impact your life in a number of ways.
+Sexual assault can affect your life in a number of ways.
 While some effects of sexual assault may relate to your physical or mental health, others may come in the form of tangible financial costs.
 If you decide to report the crime and cooperate with law enforcement, you may be able to access financial compensation from a state agency to help cover these costs.

 What is victim compensation?